MicrosoftDocs/message-analyzer-docs-pr/message-analyzer-guide/installing-and-upgrading-message-analyzer.md

 <a name="BKMK_UpgradeMessageAnalyzer"></a>
 ## Upgrading Message Analyzer

  You may need to reinstall Message Analyzer, or you might simply want to upgrade to the latest Message Analyzer version  to take advantage of recent changes and improvements.
 When you perform the Message Analyzer upgrade, you have the option to allow the Message Analyzer installer to detect your existing Message Analyzer v1.0 or later installation and offer the **Upgrade** option.
-However, you also have the option to perform a clean installation by manually uninstalling your existing version from **Programs and Features** in **Control Panel** before you run the Microsoft installer from the [Microsoft Message Analyzer](http://www.microsoft.com/en-us/download/details.aspx?id=44226) page on the **Microsoft Download Center**.
+However, you also have the option to perform a clean installation by manually uninstalling your existing version from **Programs and Features** in **Control Panel** before you run the Microsoft installer..
 Also, you will definitely need to perform a clean installation if your existing Message Analyzer installation is a beta version, in which case the Microsoft Message Analyzer installer does not provide the **Upgrade** option.
-For this reason, you must be sure to manually uninstall your Message Analyzer beta version in the previously indicated manner prior to reinstalling from the **Download Center**.
+For this reason, you must be sure to manually uninstall your Message Analyzer beta version in the previously indicated manner prior to reinstalling.

 > [!IMPORTANT]
 > Whether you manually uninstall Message Analyzer prior to reinstallation or if you perform an upgrade, ***all binaries and data are removed***, which might include some user-created assets, depending on where they are located, as described in [Preserving User Created Assets Prior to Message Analyzer Installation](installing-and-upgrading-message-analyzer.md#BKMK_PreservingUserAssets)